Setup-Tooling/Setup-Tool-for-Fedora/README.md

 If you have any problems with software from "The Fedora Project", "RPM-Fusion", "Flathub", any "Red Hat" Company or IBM, please report the issue to them.
-If you have issues with thia program report those to me through the "Issues" category on Github.
+If you have issues with this program report those to me through the "Issues" category on Github.